Obmondo/kubeaid/docs/Readme.md

 ## Feature and Security Updates

 We regularly update our Helm charts from upstream repositories and ensure that you don't miss out on important security updates.
-To simplify updates, you can grant write access to your `k8id` and `k8id-config` repo created in step 2 above - to the github user `obmondo-pushupdate-user`.
+To simplify updates, you can grant write access to your `kubeaid` and `kubeaid-config` repo created in step 2 above - to the github user `obmondo-pushupdate-user`.

 This will enable us to automatically push the latest updates to your repo and allow us to adjust your